tinelix/emojicon/README.md

 # About Emojicon
 Twemojicon based on [original Emojicon project](https://github.com/rockerhieu/emojicon), the development of which was discontinued.
+Contains some improvements and Twemoji pack instead of Apple copyrighted emoji pack.

 ## Emojicon with Twemoji pack (Twemojicon)